zig1000/spacechem-level-generator/README.md

 --elements : Set of elements to exclusively select atoms from.
 Can be specified by atomic symbol or
              number - Greek elements can only be specified by number (200-203).

---basic : Select atoms exclusively from the set of 'basic' bond count atoms
+--basic : Select atoms exclusively from the set of 'basic' bond count atoms,
           equivalent to --elements H O B C N S Cl Os

 --large_output: Make a large output (8x4) research level